 We love vegetables!

 We became vegetable growers because we love vegetables.
-We love how healthy they are and we love how tasty and versatile they are in the kitchen.
+How healthy and tasty and versatile they are in the kitchen.
 We eat them like nobody’s business and we’re always on the look-out for interesting new varieties.
-We want everyone to be as excited about beautiful and delicious vegetables as we are.
+Our hope is to encourage everyone to be as excited about beautiful, delicious, organic vegetables as we are.
 We are always on the look-out for new recipes to inspire us (though we rarely follow a recipe exactly!), click here for our monthly recipe inspirations.

 Our vegetables are organic.